 If you struggle with keeping track of where your friends and family are when going out in group activities – this invention is perfect for you.
 Sporting a simple design and easy interface, LynQ is a real-time location tracking device that runs through with no phones, maps or fees.

 The design of the product is simple in that it doesn’t rely on the internet or Bluetooth to work and is activated by a simple push of a button.
-The product uses a long-rang and low power radio frequencies and allows for users to set up meet up points and safe zones so that members and the group can find their way back to each other more efficiently.
+The product uses a long-range and low-power radio frequencies and allows users to set up meetup points or safe zones so that members and the group can find their way back to each other more efficiently.

-The design is compact, fits in your hand and can latch onto backpacks making it ideal for outdoors activities and easy to carry.
+The design is compact, fits in your hand and can latch onto backpacks, making it ideal for outdoor activities and easy to carry.

 The Mirror: An Example of IoT Integration into A Household Product